What is poli?#

 Note

-Some objective functions have more requirements, like installing external dependencies.
+Most black box functions run out-of-the-box, but some have more requirements, like installing external dependencies.
 Check the page on all objective functions and click on the objective function you are interested in to get a detailed set of instructions on how to install and run it.

 # One way to create a white noise problem/black box